Our Faculty

 - B.A. in Political Science and International Studies, University of North Carolina at Chapel Hill, 1999

-Kanako N. Kusanagi is a lecturer in teacher education at the Graduate School of Education and Human Development, Nagoya University, Nagoya, Japan.
-Her research focuses on how teachers’ professional learning—particularly learning oriented toward students’ learning—can be supported in diverse national and institutional contexts.
+Kanako N. Kusanagi is an Associate Professor in Teacher Education in the Department of Educational Sciences, Graduate School of Education and Human Development, Nagoya University, Japan.
+Her research explores how teachers’ professional learning, particularly learning closely connected to students’ learning, can be supported across diverse national, institutional, and school contexts.

-Her expertise lies in the sociological analysis of teacher educators’ roles and the processes of cross-national transfer and recontextualization of Japanese educational models, including Lesson Study and Tokkatsu.
-She brings an international perspective to her work, having grown up in the United States and worked in Indonesia in the field of community development and education programs.
+Her interests include the sociological study of teacher educators’ roles, school-based professional learning, and the cross-national transfer and recontextualization of Japanese educational approaches, including Lesson Study and Tokkatsu.
+Having grown up in the United States and worked in Indonesia in the fields of community development and education, she brings an international and comparative perspective to her work.